Compare Auto Insurance Rates and Save DMV.com Exclusive!

 - Buying a used car.

 - Selling a used car.

 - Gifting a vehicle.

 - Inheriting a vehicle.

 Information Related to Title Transfers

-How to Sell a Vehicle in New York
+- How to Sell a Car

 - Get a vehicle history report: A vehicle's history includes detailed information about your car like previous accidents or major repairs.
 By providing the buyer with a full VIN number check, you are more likely to get a better price for it.
 Getting a detailed vehicle history report is easy, and you can conduct a VIN lookup online in minutes.